-We condemn exploitation and asymmetric distribution of power, which sometimes is borderline invisible - like your Instagram feed.
-At the same time, we do not fight it in the most evident way.
+We condemn exploitation and asymmetric distribution of power, which sometimes is borderline invisible - At the same time, we do not fight it in the most evident way.
 We do not go into streets, nor try to shut down their servers.
 We see capitalism as a double edged sword: a birthplace of modern society, with as much capacity for growth and prosperity, as self destruction.

 Photo: Todd Midler